MahApps/mahapps.com/input/docs/controls/numericupdown.md

 | `P0` | a percentage |
 | `{}{0:N2} psc` | a composite format; the leading `{}` escapes the brace for XAML |

 `Culture` (default `null`, meaning the thread's culture) decides the separators and the currency symbol.
-The figures on this page pin it to `en-US` so they do not change with the machine that renders them.
+The examples above are `en-US`.

 `ParsingNumberStyle` (default `NumberStyles.Any`) is what typed text is parsed with, if you need to be stricter than that.